Massimiliano Mirra

 Credits

-Many thanks to Pete for sanity-checking the content as well as for precious readability hints.
+Many thanks to Pete for sanity-checking the content as well as for precious readability hints, and to Max for reviewing the code and highlighting the risk of overly complex useEffect.

 1. In The Mythical Man-Month, Fred Brooks talks about two types of complexity: essential and accidental.
 Essential complexity comes from the problem itself and is unavoidable.
 Accidental complexity, on the other hand, is introduced by tools, languages, architectures, and can (and should) be minimized. ↩︎